bireme/ScalaMongoDiff/README.md

-         [-takeFields=<name>]             - Fields that should be included in the new collection, even if compared [--noUpDate]                     - If present, it will not add the _updd field with the update date [--append]                       - If present, it will compose the collection without clearing it first [-indexField=<string>]           - parameter to determine the name of the field that will take on the role of collection index
+         [-takeFields=<name>]             - Fields that should be included in the new collection, even if compared [--noUpDate]                     - If present, it will not add the _updd field with the update date [--append]                       - If present, it will compose the collection without clearing it first [-indexField=<name>]             - parameter to determine the name of the field that will take on the role of collection index